felipedbene/poster/README.md

 ## Overview

-**SEO Fixer** bulk‐fetches your site content, uses OpenAI to generate:
+**SEO Fixer** bulk-fetches your site content, using OpenAI to generate:
 - Optimized HTML `<title>` (≤ 60 chars)
 - Engaging meta descriptions (≤ 155 chars)
 - Focus keywords for Yoast SEO
 - Full HTML rewrites (preserving code blocks & images)
-- Bespoke featured images (1024×1024 PNG via OpenAI)
+- Bespoke featured images (default 512×512 WebP via OpenAI)

-Then it patches each post or page in-place, and prints its public URL when done.
+Then it patches each post or page in place and prints its public URL when done.

 ## Assumptions

 - **WordPress** site with REST API enabled
 - An **Application Password** for your WP user
 - **Yoast SEO** plugin installed and active
-- **OpenAI** API key with `images-generations` permissions
+- **OpenAI** account with API key and `images-generations` permissions
 - Python 3.9+ environment

 ## Getting Started